-Migrations from Exchange Server are achieved by connecting to source server(s) via a dedicated MAPI or Exchange Web Services (EWS) profile (depending on the source server) and to the destination server(s) via EWS.
-This way CodeTwo Office 365 Migration can read the contents of mailboxes on your source server and copy them to mailboxes in Microsoft's Cloud.
+Migrations from Exchange Server are achieved by connecting to source server(s) via a dedicated MAPI profile or Exchange Web Services (EWS), depending on the source server, and to the destination server(s) via EWS.
+This way, CodeTwo Office 365 Migration can read the contents of mailboxes on your source server and copy them to mailboxes in Exchange Online.

 To perform migrations via IMAP, the application connects to source server accounts similarly to an email client (source account credentials are required) and copies emails to target server mailboxes.
 Learn more about IMAP migrations...

-All you have to do to prepare the migration is create target mailboxes (or configure CodeTwo Office 365 Migration to create and activate mailboxes for you) and make sure the account you will use to migrate mailboxes has the required permissions.
-If it does not, the program will help you assign them.
+All you have to do to perform the migration is create target mailboxes (or configure CodeTwo Office 365 Migration to create and activate mailboxes for you).

-- Can I migrate mailboxes between two different Office 365 tenants?
+- Can I migrate mailboxes between two different Office 365/Microsoft 365 tenants?

 Yes, you can.
-CodeTwo Office 365 Migration enables an easy migration from one Office 365 tenant to another, which can come in handy e.g. in the case of company mergers.
+CodeTwo Office 365 Migration enables an easy migration from one Office 365 (Microsoft 365) tenant to another, which can come in handy e.g. in the case of company mergers or acquisitions.
+Learn more...

 - Are migrations from IMAP servers supported?

-Yes, using CodeTwo Office 365 Migration you can replicate email from servers such as G Suite (Google Apps), Zarafa, IBM Notes (Lotus Notes), etc., to Exchange Online.
-The application lets you customize and manage more aspects of IMAP migrations than using Microsoft's native tools.
+Yes, using CodeTwo Office 365 Migration you can replicate email from servers such as Google Workspace (G Suite), Zarafa, Zimbra, HCL Notes (formerly IBM Notes and Lotus Notes), Kerio Connect, etc., to Exchange Online.
+The application lets you customize and manage more aspects of IMAP migrations than by using Microsoft's native tools.
 Learn more...

 There are several limitations related to using the IMAP protocol.
-They include migrations being limited to only email folders and the requirement to provide credentials to all user accounts that will be migrated.
-To learn more about IMAP migrations go to this user guide page.
+The migrations are limited to email folders only and you need to provide credentials to all user accounts that will be migrated.
+To learn more about IMAP migrations, go to this user's manual page.

 - Are migrations from hosted Exchange supported?